Q: Who can be a member of Saint Margaret of Scotland Catholic Church in Oakwood, GA?

 A: If our mission to (1) evangelize to help Protestants come into full communion with Rome through a particular English-speaking Christian tradition & (2) share our Patrimony: the way we do liturgy, fellowship, and spirituality inspires and reinvigorates your faith, and you want to make our mission your mission, then you should consider joining.
 Likewise, if you want Bishop Lopes to be your Bishop and your tithe to go to a diocese that focuses on evangelization through reverent liturgy, orthodox teaching, fellowship, and the spiritual life.

-Q: Can I join the Oakwood Catholic Community without joining the Ordinariate?
+Q: Can I join Saint Margaret of Scotland Catholic Church without joining the Ordinariate?

 A: Yes.
 Any Catholic is welcome to become a member while remaining in their current diocese.